Dolma: Religious celebrations and customs

-It is customary for Jewish families to eat stuffed cabbage on Simchat Torah.
+It is customary for Jewish families to eat holishkes cabbage rolls on Simchat Torah.

 Assyrians prepare meatless dolmas for Lent.
 When traditional ingredients are not available, the Armenian Christian community in West Bengal, India celebrates Christmas with potoler dorma, a local variation from Anglo-Indian cuisine.
 Stuffed vegetables called gemista or tsounidis are also common in Greek cuisine.

 Muslim families often serve dolma as part of the iftar meal during Ramadan and during the Eid al-Fitr celebrations that mark the end of the holy month.
 Large pots of dolma are prepared during the Novruz festival.